martsec/bankingKata/README.md

 ### Requirements

-Write a class Account that offers the following methods void deposit(double) double withdraw(double) void printStatements() and double balance
+Write a class `Account` that offers the following methods `void deposit(double)`  `double withdraw(double)` `void printStatements()` and `double balance`

 An example statement would be:

 Date            Amount      Balance
 24.12.2015      +500        500
 23.8.2016       -100        400

+## Solutions

+There are two solutions available.
+One is more java-like and the other one is more functional (thanks to Lau and Artur for this solution).